KruMF/.github/profile/README.md

 ## Abstract

-This is a dummy organization for containing repositories of my Java-Maven framewok.
+This is a dummy organization for containing repositories of my Java-Maven framework.

 By [Krumuvecis](https://github.com/Krumuvecis)